-Table 61: Event Code: Trigger Server
+Table 62: Event Code: Trigger Server

 ID Severity Level Message Cause Action 800 Information <service name=""> service starting.
 Version: <software version number>.</software </service> Trigger Server started.
 No action.
 801 Information <service name=""> service stopping.</service> Trigger Server stopped.
 No action.
 805 Error The notification server lost connectivity with a notification client.
 This may indicate a network outage or unexpected client behavior.
-Client: <name affected="" of="" service=""> Status: <error code="">.</error></name> Usually indicates that one of the services crashed without properly closing its connection.
+Client: <name of<br="">affected service> Status: <error code>.</error </name> Usually indicates that one of the services crashed without properly closing its connection.
 No action, when related to a service failure.
 In other instances, check for network outages.
 806 Error The notification server lost connectivity with the primary notification server.
 This may indicate a network outage or unexpected behavior from the primary notification server.
-The connection between a Distributed Voice Mail Server and the HQ Server failed.
+The connection between a Distributed Voice Mail Server and the HQ Server failed If the problem persists, collect log files from affected servers and contact Mitel Technical Support.
 No action, when related to a network outage or other administrative action.
-In the problem persists, collect log files from affected servers and contact Mitel Technical Support.

-Distributed Routing Service (DRS)
+13.12 Distributed Routing Service (DRS)